 The library encourages cooperation with school districts and other agencies, but cannot perform their functions.

-The library print collection includes regular and large print books, periodicals, pamphlets, selected Idaho and federal government documents, and reference books.
-Non-print materials include DVDs, microfilm, e-resources, compact discs, spoken word discs, playaways, and online databases.
+The library print collections include regular and large print books, periodicals, pamphlets, selected Idaho and federal government documents, and reference books.
+Non-print materials include DVDs, microfilm, e-resources, compact discs, spoken word discs, electronic games, virtual reality (VR) games, launch pads, hotspots, playaways, and online databases.
 The library does not collect older audio and video formats, textbooks (except when it may be the only or best source on a subject), sheet music, newspaper clippings, or rare or valuable materials (with the exception of some items of local interest that form a small special collection).
-While the library district collects local and regional histories, it does not attempt to build a comprehensive collection or to duplicate services provided by the Bonner County Historical Society and Museum.
+While the Library District collects local and regional histories, it does not attempt to build a comprehensive collection or to duplicate services provided by the Bonner County Historical Society and Museum.

 Responsibility for the selection of materials rests with the library director under the authority of the Board of Trustees and state statute [Idaho Code, Section 33-2721].
 The library director may delegate selection of materials to staff members qualified for this duty by education, training, interest and job classification.

-Suggestions for the purchase of materials, received from patrons or staff, are referred to the appropriate staff member and considered according to library district selection policies.
+Suggestions for the purchase of materials, received from patrons or staff, are referred to the appropriate staff member and considered according to the Library District selection policies.

-Each material is considered in comparison to others of its own kind.
+Materials are considered in comparison to others of their own kind.
 There is no single standard that can be applied to every item.
-Some materials may be judged primarily in terms of artistic merit or scholarship, others are selected to satisfy recreational and entertainment needs.
+Some materials may be selected primarily in terms of artistic merit or scholarship while others are selected to satisfy the recreational and entertainment needs of our patrons.